nx-dotnet/nx-dotnet/docs/core/guides/handling-solutions.md

     },
     // ... other default configurations
     '@nx-dotnet/core:library': {
-      solution: 'my-sln.sln',
+      solutionFile: 'my-sln.sln',
     },
   },
 }
 ```

 > Note that the generator names in `nx.json` must be the full name.
 Alias's like `app`, `lib` and so on will not be recognized.
+Aliases that work on the command line for options, like --solution, are also not supported currently.

 ## Subgraph Solutions